 Room dividers are a fantastic way to change the layout of your home without investing in expensive home renovations.
 But, how do you choose what kind of room divider to get, and what are the best room dividers?
-Barn doors and interior French doors are two popular choices that you’ve likely heard of already.
+Barn doors and interior French doors are popular choices that you’ve likely heard of already.
 We’re going to compare them here so you know which is the better choice for your home.

 The Benefits and Drawbacks of Barn Doors